suresh-srinivas/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/docs/watt-seer-coach.md

 - 📷 **Image extraction isn't perfect**: Gemini misread handwritten notes or low-res scans.
 - 💬 **AI-generated insights may need validation**: Always double-check suggestions with a professional (especially for HVAC or insulation upgrades).
-- 🔮 **Future Possibility**: Automatically pull utility bills via API, integrate smart thermostat data, or use fine-tuned models for your home's energy profile.
+- 🔮 **Future Possibility**: Automatically pull utility data through API, integrate other energy data (eg solar) and include smart thermostat data to tell the house temperature, or use fine-tuned models for your home's energy profile.

 ---